 It might be too late this year, but it’s never too early to organize your finances for next year.
-It's important to keep all paper documents in one place; a simple expanding file folder is your friend (try this Fireproof Expanding File Folder with 13 Multicolored Pockets, $21.99).
+It's important to keep all paper documents in one place; a simple expanding file folder is your friend, such as the Fireproof Expanding File Folder with 13 Multicolored Pockets ($20, Amazon).
 It's also essential to keep digital documents all in one place.
 Those might include last year’s filing, your W2 or 1099 forms, 1098 homeownership forms, records of retirement funds, and the list goes on.
 Although that's quite a few documents, H&R Block has a checklist to ensure you have everything ready.

 3. Consult with a Professional

 If you have complicated tax situations (like if you’re self-employed, have a lot of investments, for example), or lack the time or patience to go the DIY route, hiring a tax preparer can save you money.
 Nerdwallet has tips for finding a good one: ask for advanced licenses, make sure they’ll represent you in case of an audit, and don’t pay too much.
 The average price for an itemized tax return, both state and federal, is $294—and you might end up making that back with that expert intel.
 Another reason to shell out for this service: You may not keep entirely up to date with all the changes in the tax code, but a tax preparer will know the ins and outs and be able to help you take advantage of credits and deductions you might not know.

 Snail mail is fine, but you can file taxes even faster online.
 Streamline the process by tracking receipts via the Expensify app (free, iOS and Android).
 Then use a DIY service, such as H&R Block (free, or $39.99 with on-demand help) or TurboTax (free, or $40 for the Deluxe version) which will take you through filing step-by-step.
 The IRS’s Free File program will also file your taxes online.